 How to avoid using plug-in air fresheners?

-With a little one in the house, you can’t control all kinds of smells they produce, and of course, you love them, but you would also like to keep your home smelling fresh and clean.
+If you have a little one in the house, you want to keep your home smelling fresh and clean.

 1. Throw away dirty diapers immediately

-While hundreds of things are on your to-do list, one basic trick to prevent the smell from accumulating in your house is to neatly wrap up the diaper and throw it in the dustbin immediately.
+While hundreds of things are on your to-do list, one basic trick to prevent the smell from accumulating in your house is to neatly wrap up the diaper and throw it in the dustbin.

 2. Open the windows